Lentils

 What Are Lentils?

 They’re included in the legume family with beans, chickpeas, split peas and peanuts.
 They’re also referred to as “pulses” which are the dry edible seeds of the legume plant.
 They’re low if fat and they’re an excellent source of fiber, vitamin B and plant protein.
 They’re a great substitute for meat as a source of protein, making them popular in vegetarian and vegan diets.
-There are several types of lentils to choose from, all are pretty inexpensive to buy and they can be stored for up to a year.
-There are a number of health benefits of legumes, including helping to reduce cholesterol and lower blood sugar levels.
+There are several types of lentils to choose from, all are fairly inexpensive to buy and they can be stored for up to a year.

 Types of Lentils